sadielbartholomew/sadielbartholomew.github.io/README.md

   2. processes the template files;
   3. uses Jinja2 to inject the YAML key-values from each content file into the corresponding key elements in the HTML templates;
-  4. Writes the populated HTML to the root repository directory.
+  4. writes the populated HTML to the root repository directory.

 Changes to the code should be built into the final pages via the ``rebuild`` command & then the full state of the repository committed to the ``master`` branch.
-The changes will then (possibly after a short-ish delay for GitHub to process them) display at the site domain, ``sadielbartholomew.github.io``, as a GitHub pages website.
+The changes will then (possibly after a short-ish delay for GitHub to process them) display at the site domain, ``sadielbartholomew.github.io``, as a GitHub Pages website.